nemosminer/NemosMiner/README.md

 - MultiPoolMiner which can be found here: https://github.com/MultiPoolMiner/MultiPoolMiner (Project is no longer maintained)

-- NPlusMiner which can be found here: https://github.com/MrPlusGH/NPlusMiner
+- NPlusMiner which can be found here: https://github.com/MrPlusGH/NPlusMiner (Project is no longer maintained)

 Note: NemosMiner Version 4.x is **NOT backwards compatible** with the 3.8.x code base.